upretirachita/projectRachita/README.md

 #gallaryProject  with responsive environment , react routing crud

-##Also there is CRUD in home page , action some are fixed can't be change some can be added dynamically
+##CRUD has been implemented in home page , action some are fixed can't be change some can be added dynamically.

 ##1 card pic when clicked background pic is changed ,Background Image can be downloaded,Background Image can be saved